Rachel Feinstein (artist): Works

 Feinstein's mediums include oil paint on glass and sculptures made of plaster and carved wood.
 Her work has been described as creating a "baroque kitsch fantasy-land".
-One reviewer wrote her work has "exposed (but also relied on) the ways in which flourish has been historically coded as feminine."
+One reviewer wrote that her work has "exposed (but also relied on) the ways in which flourish has been historically coded as feminine."

-In 2000 Feinstein exhibited works in "Pastoral Pop" at the Whitney Museum at Philip Morris and 2000 at "The Americans" exhibition at the Barbican Centre in London.
+In 2000 Feinstein exhibited works in "Pastoral Pop!" at the Whitney Museum of American Art and at "The Americans: New Art" at the Barbican Centre.
 Her 2001 debut solo show was inspired by her trip to palaces in Munich and Vienna.

 In 2004 Feinstein displayed her plywood sculpture "The Crucifixion" at the Friedrich Petzel Gallery.
-The life-sized depiction consisted of four figures: Jesus on the cross, Mary at his feet, John the Baptist and Saint John.
+The life-sized depiction consisted of four figures: Jesus on the cross, Mary at his feet, John the Baptist, and John the Apostle.
 A reviewer remarked that rather than making a joke of the scene, as several contemporary artists had done, she had produced a work that was "startling" as well as "evocative and fresh."

-In 2005 Feinstein produced a show at the Boesky Gallery featuring elderly women posed in ornate costumes and wigs.
+In 2005 Feinstein produced a show at the Marianne Boesky Gallery featuring elderly women posed in ornate costumes and wigs.
 She painted them in oils on ovals of glass and had them photographed.
 Her inspiration for the set of pieces was Miss Havisham from Great Expectations.
-She told an interview that being pregnant at the time, "I guess I was thinking about mortality, feminine beauty, my fears about being a mother and an artist."
-An Artforum reviewer noted that the costume and pose of one drawing was a "nearly identical copy" of a Feinstein photograph in a Marc Jacobs advertisement from the year before and that the elderly model in fact looked much like Ms. Feinstein might look when she aged.
+An Artforum review by Johanna Burton noted that the costume and pose of one drawing was a "nearly identical copy" of a Feinstein photograph in a Marc Jacobs advertisement from the year before and that the elderly model looked much like Feinstein might look when she aged.
 The reviewer wrote the "(self-)portraits" felt "in line with the current vogue for noble iconography" and also described them as "celebratory caricatures, self-indulgent and vain."
 She also criticized the one foam and three wood sculptures from the exhibition as "merely clunky hybrids of kitschy Cubism and craft."